What is rheumatoid vasculitis?

 Rheumatoid vasculitis most often occurs in people with at least 10 years of severe disease.
 In general, people who get vasculitis have many joints with pain and swelling, rheumatoid nodules, high concentrations of rheumatoid factor in their blood, and sometimes smoke cigarettes.
 They may also have an enlarged spleen and chronic low white cell count, a condition known as Felty's Syndrome.

-Less than five percent of people with rheumatoid arthritis get skin vasculitis.
+Fewer than five percent of people with rheumatoid arthritis get skin vasculitis.
 Fortunately, far fewer people get vasculitis of larger arteries.

 There is evidence to support that since the introduction of effective treatments for rheumatoid arthritis, the occurrence of rheumatoid vasculitis is far less common.